hande-qmc/hande/documentation/manual/input/utils/utils.rst

     based on the template:
         int_file + CAS_information + .H5

+Returns:
+    name of HDF5 file created.
+This is currently only available on the root processor and can be passed into subsequent calls to ``read_in`` safely as only the root processor reads from integral and system files.

 When running a calculation using a system generated from a FCIDUMP, the :code:`system` object created by lua_read_in can be dumped in HDF5 format for reuse.
 This enables much faster initialisation for larger systems.